 First things first, you’re probably asking what is a line of credit?

 In short, a this credit product is an ever-available source of credit that you have constant access to.
-Whereas a traditional loan is paid in a lump sum, with a credit line you can borrow the exact cash amount you need, when you need it.
+Whereas a personal loan is paid in a lump sum, with a credit line you can borrow the exact cash amount you need, when you need it.